LIKITH43/MY_LLM/README.md

 # MY_LLM

 This repository contains a simple implementation of a Language Model (LLM) in a Jupyter Notebook (`LLM.ipynb`).
 The notebook demonstrates the basic principles of building an LLM from scratch, focusing on tokenization, n-gram modeling, and text generation.
+This repository provides a foundational implementation of a Language Model (LLM) within a Jupyter Notebook.
+It serves as an educational tool, demonstrating the core mechanics of building an LLM from scratch.
+By walking through data preprocessing, tokenization, n-gram modeling, and text generation, it offers a practical introduction to the statistical methods underlying language models.
+Ideal for those seeking to understand the basic principles of LLMs, this project allows for experimentation and customization, fostering a deeper understanding of how these models learn and generate text.

 ## Overview